BCDA-APS/use_bluesky/notes/2017-03-28-about-plans.md

 # Overview: What is a BlueSky *plan*?

 In [BlueSky](https://github.com/NSLS-II/bluesky), all activity happens by the execution of a *plan*.
-A *plan* is a Python function that calls a sequence of operations that runs a data acquisition operation such as a scan or even the collection of a single value, such as counting from a scaler.
+A *plan* is a Python function that calls a sequence of data acquisition operations such as a scan or even the collection of a single value, such as counting from a scaler.

 ## The BlueSky *Run Engine*